wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-6.x.x.md

 In EI 7.1, the logging configurations are managed with log4j2, whereas it was done with log4j in EI 6.x series (prior to EI 6.6.0).

-Following subsections will guide you thorugh on how to migrate the Prodcut Configuraitons including log4j.
+The following sections of this document will guide you on how to migrate the Product Configurations including log4j.

 **Migrating to TOML configurations**